jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

     sudo apt-get update
-    sudo apt-get install nginx python-pip python-imaging python-mapnik2 memcached sudo pip install virtualenvwrapper
+    sudo apt-get install nginx python-pip python-imaging python-mapnik2 memcached

-We are going to use virtualenvwrapper to manage our python libraries for our TileStache instance.
-So we need to create a new virtualenv.
+Note: memcached is optional, but it makes a nice caching provider for TileStache, so I'd recommend it.

-Note: python-imaging and python-mapnik2 are installed using `apt-get` to dist-packages because they do not play well with virtualenv.
+Note 2: python-imaging and python-mapnik2 are installed using `apt-get` to dist-packages because they do not play well with virtualenv.
 If anyone knows how to get them to, please let me know!

+### 2. Create a virtualenv for your TileStache

+We are going to use virtualenvwrapper to manage our python packages for our TileStache instance. virtualenvwrapper allows us to use global python packages along with our virtualenv packages to get around the python-imaging and python-mapnik2 problem.

+    sudo pip install virtualenvwrapper
+    source /usr/local/bin/virtualenvwrapper.sh
+    mkdir TileStacheServer
+    mkvirtualenv --no-site-packages TileStacheServer/

+See [http://blog.sidmitra.com/manage-multiple-projects-better-with-virtuale](http://blog.sidmitra.com/manage-multiple-projects-better-with-virtuale) for a more in-depth overview in setting up and using virtualenvwrapper

 To be continued...